abinit/abinit/doc/tutorial/rf1.md

 to the same grid, or the wavevector q is general.
 In any case, the computation within the DFPT formalism is more efficient than using the frozen-phonon technique: the use of supercell is completely avoided.
-For an explanation of this fact, see for example section IV of X. Gonze, Phys.
-Rev. B55, 10337 (1997).
+For an explanation of this fact, see for example section IV of [[cite:Gonze1997]].

 You can copy the file ~abinit/tests/tutorespfn/Input/trf1_6.in in Work_rf1.
 This is your input file.
 You should edit it.